Master class with The Venerable Luon Sovath

 Venerable Sovath was compelled to flee his native Cambodia in May of 2020, after fake videos and accusations appearing on Facebook served as the bases for a decision to ‘de-frock’ him of his monk’s robes.
 In retaliation for his advocacy against land grabbing and in favour of human rights, Venerable Sovath and his loved ones have suffered years of threats and reprisals by the authorities of Cambodia.
 Finally, the prospect of losing his religious freedom convinced Venerable Sovath that his position in Cambodia was untenable and he soke a temporary safe haven in Switzerland.

 Because the fake evidence used against Venerable Sovath circulated on Facebook, the case also has critical lessons for the role of social media in upholding human rights.
-During his segment, he will discuss the story of how he became a human rights activist, and how social media can be a double-edged sword in the fight for human rights; as it gives visibility to the defenders but also puts them at risk.
-He will focus on social media as a tool of liberation and repression; and also discuss how a lack of accountability by these social media companies can play a role in the repression of human rights defenders.
+During his segment, he discusses how he became a human rights activist, and how social media can be a double-edged sword in the fight for human rights, as it gives visibility to the defenders but also puts them at risk.
+He focuses on social media as a tool of liberation and repression and also discusses how a lack of accountability by these social media companies can play a role in the repression of human rights defenders.

 This master class is hosted by the Martin Ennals Foundation and the Geneva Center for Business and Human Rights.